Drink Driving Blood Tests in the Northern Territory

 However, if you have a prior conviction for drink driving, driving with prohibited drugs in your blood or refusing to take a breath test or give a sample of blood before, the maximum penalty is increased to 20 penalty units or 12 months imprisonment.

 You will also be automatically disqualified from driving for 12 months or, if you have previously committed another drug or alcohol related driving offence, for up to five years.

 A person who is charged with refusing a blood test has a legal defence if doing so might have been detrimental to their medical condition.

 Blood samples as evidence

-The results of a blood sample can be used in a Northern Territory court as evidence that you had alcohol or drugs in your blood when you committed a driving offence.
-However, it cannot be used as evidence for proceedings under the Misuse of Drugs Act.
-This Act covers offences such as possessing or supplying drugs.
+The results of a blood sample can be used as evidence of a drink driving offence.
+However, they cannot be used as evidence for proceedings under the Misuse of Drugs Act 1990.

 If a blood sample was obtained but the rules for doing so were not complied with, the sample may be found to be inadmissible as evidence.

 If you require legal advice or representation in any legal matter, please contact Go To Court Lawyers.